top of page

 BIOGRAPHY

 Between 2008-2017, Victoria worked as the Curator of Fondazione Giorgio e Isa de Chirico (Rome) where she managed the Foundation’s extensive art collection and oversaw its international exhibition programme, including the organisation of shows in Russia, Japan and Brazil.
 During her tenure, she curated exhibitions in Italy and abroad and published widely in accompanying catalogues, publications and academic journals.
 She also coordinated and edited numerous publications such as La Casa-museo de Chirico (2009) and Giorgio de Chirico.
 Catalogo ragionato dell’opera sacra (2012).
+In 2017, she published the extensive De Chirico and the United Kingdom (c.
+1916-1978), which was nominated for the William MB Berger Prize for British Art History (2018).

 Victoria holds a first-class degree in History of Art (M.A.
 Hons) from the University of Edinburgh and received her Ph.D from the University of Glasgow with the thesis Taking possession of the past: Giorgio de Chirico and the great masters